telefonicaid/iot-activation/docs/BP_DataBridge_AWS.md

 You can choose between several options:

-- option 1: Download the Github repository on the instance
+- Option 1: Download the Github repository on the instance

 1. Install git on the instace
 ```shell